 - Your Federal

-Student Aid (FSA) Identification Number if you have applied for and received one prior to the event
+Student Aid (FSA) ID if you have applied for and received one prior to the event

 - Documentation that you are a U.S. permanent resident or other non-citizen (if applicable)

 - W-2 Forms for 2016 and other records of money earned